d3/d3-voronoi/README.md

 <a name="_voronoi" href="#_voronoi">#</a> <i>voronoi</i>(<i>data</i>)

 Computes the Voronoi diagram for the specified *data* points.
 See [voronoi diagrams](#voronoi-diagrams) for details on the returned data structure.
-Warning: if any points are coincident or have NaN positions, **the behavior of this method is undefined.** Most likely, invalid polygons will be returned!
-You must filter invalid points and consolidate coincident points before computing.

 <a name="voronoi_x" href="#voronoi_x">#</a> <i>voronoi</i>.<b>x</b>([<i>x</i>])